sv6095/Content-Room/README.md

 |Self-Evolving Weekly Schedule|Complete AI-generated schedule matching your current capacity — specific days, times, and content types|

 # **10. Data Storage & Content Library**
 Generated and processed content is stored when users are logged in.
-The backend uses SQLAlchemy's async engine for high concurrency without blocking and switches between PostgreSQL (production) and SQLite (development) based on environment configuration.
+The backend uses AWS DynamoDB for serverless, low-latency storage of analysis records, history, and cached AI responses.

 ## **10.1 Content Record Schema**